krh5058/cfg_datatool/ReadMe.txt

 Known bugs:
 - Double-clicking doesn’t capture correctly depending on sequence of clicks.
 Can fix, but repeatedly clicking on a trial will work.
 - Confirm window is locked to upper right of ILAB windows.
-If ILAB window is maximized, confirm window ill be off-screen.
+If ILAB window is maximized, confirm window will be off-screen.
 - Slider isn't 100% lined up with plot, due to track buffer.
+- Closing either "cfg_datatool" or "Saccade Results" windows typically results in loss of underlying data models or UI states.